antoniormrzz/stylus-workplace/README.md

 ## Notes

-> you can find dev css with sourcemaps in `./css`, prod compressed versions in `./compressed` and vendor prefixed prod compressed versions in `./vendor` (in most cases you should use `./vendor` files)
+> you can find dev css with sourcemaps in `./css`, prod compressed versions in `./compressed` and vendor prefixed prod compressed versions in `./vendor`, but what you usually should do, is include the `./final/styles.min.css` in your html, it will contain all your styles

 > uses gulp-cli v2 and gulp v4